yasir2000/openwrt-oldwiki-md/BuildingPackagesHowTo.rst

 = Requirements =

  * a recent GNU/Linux distribution
+ * GNU Make (at least 3.80 with the Debian patch)
 ... to be continued ...